-- One episode had Tommy dropped off at a daycare where the staff acted like prison guards and proudly proclaimed to the parents that there had never been an escape.
+- One episode, "The Big House", had Tommy dropped off at a daycare where the staff acted like prison guards and proudly proclaimed to the parents that there had never been an escape.
 Tommy and the other babies try to do just that until the parents just happen to show up at the moment they were about to break out.

-- Subverted in another episode where Chuckie and Kimi are sent to another daycare center.
+- Subverted in another episode, "Dayscare", where Chuckie and Kimi are sent to another daycare center.
 This one is shown to be a very cool and fun place.
-But Chuckie, being the shy, paranoid, easily frightened little boy he is still spends the whole episode expecting something bad to happen until his sister finally convinces him to chill out....literally, they're having ice cream!
+But Chuckie, being the shy, paranoid, easily frightened little boy he is, still spends the whole episode expecting something bad to happen until his sister finally convinces him to chill out... literally, because they're having ice cream!

 - The Simpsons holds multiple examples, all used on plots regarding Maggie:

-- The episode "A Streetcar Named Marge" showcased a daycare center that ran like The Alcatraz (and to take things further, it was named after Ayn Rand) that locked pacifiers away to force children to stop depending on them.
+- The episode "A Streetcar Named Marge" showcases a daycare center that's run like The Alcatraz (and to take things further, it's named after Ayn Rand) that locks pacifiers away to force children to stop depending on them.
 The whole sub-plot with Maggie then runs like a parody of The Great Escape.

-- The Three Shorts episode "Four Great Women And A Manicure" goes further with the Randian psychology by making the whole Maggie plot/short a parody of The Fountainhead, having Maggie battling a daycare center principal that enforced conformism amongst all children (to "train them" for lives where they were all the same... that is, mediocre and accepting of it) and thus sees Maggie's artistic aspirations as a threat.
+- The Three Shorts episode "Four Great Women And A Manicure" goes further with the Randian psychology by making the whole Maggie plot/short a parody of The Fountainhead, having Maggie battling a daycare center principal that enforces conformism amongst all children (to "train them" for lives where they're all the same... that is, mediocre and accepting of it) and thus sees Maggie's artistic aspirations as a threat.

-- The episode "Eeny Teeny Maya Moe" has Homer using a daycare center that had just opened right next to Moe's Bar to leave Maggie while he gets drunk.
-It turns out that the kids in the center are all hyper-territorial bullies that gang up on Maggie, and none of the adults in the center (and the Simpsons, at least at first) notice this.
+- The episode "Eeny Teeny Maya Moe" has Homer using a daycare center that's just opened right next to Moe's Bar to leave Maggie while he gets drunk.
+It turns out that the kids in the center are all hyper-territorial bullies that gang up on Maggie, and none of the adults in the center (or the Simpsons, at least at first) notice this.

-- A couple of episodes of Adventure Time have the Candy Kingdom Preschool, where the kids run riot because the elderly Candy Nanny is demented and has no limbs.
+- A couple of episodes of Adventure Time have the Candy Kingdom Preschool, where the kids run riot because the elderly Candy Nanny has dementia and no limbs.